Applib-HarmonyOS/VerificationCodeView/README.md

 ## Future Work

-zhangym:textSkewX is currently not supported as there is no API mapping for mPaint.setTextSkewX(mTextSkewX); .
+zhangym:textSkewX is currently not supported as there is no API mapping for mPaint.setTextSkewX(float); .
 Once HarmonyOS platform includes this API, then this feature can be suported in this library.